gimpfenlord/docker_backup/README.md

 * **Zero-Downtime Strategy (Per-Stack):** The script executes the backup cycle (stop, archive, start) for **one stack at a time**.
 This limits the downtime to a single service for the shortest possible duration, maximizing the overall availability of your environment.
 * **Deduplication-Optimized Archives:** Creates uncompressed `.tar` archives, intentionally avoiding internal compression, which is ideal for subsequent processing by tools like BorgBackup.
 * **Local Retention:** Automatically deletes backups older than the configured value (default 28 days) and calculates the total disk space freed.
-* **Detailed Reporting:** Sends a comprehensive email report with status, a list of created archives, storage usage, and retention cleanup details.
+* **Detailed Reporting:** Sends a comprehensive email report with status, a list of created archives **(including their size in the log)**, storage usage, and retention cleanup details.

 ## Rationale for Uncompressed .tar Archives